jvastola/Theta/README.md

 - Ensure code is VR-testable from Day 1 (mocked device inputs, simulation harnesses).
 - Install the FlatBuffers compiler (`flatc`) and ensure it is discoverable on the PATH for schema code generation.
 - Regenerate the component manifest with `cargo run --bin generate_manifest` whenever replicated ECS components change; CI will fail if `schemas/component_manifest.json` is stale.
+- Enable QUIC development flows with `cargo test --features network-quic` to validate handshakes and heartbeat diagnostics on the local loopback server.

 ## Contribution Workflow
 - Maintain clean git history; prefer feature branches with descriptive commits.